DRIVER-EU/node-test-bed-adapter/README.md

 - Validate published XML messages
 - Send XML messages
 - Add option to publish unvalidated messages

+- REST interface -> not directly in here: we will create a new project, test-bed-rest-service, using this adapter.

 ## Observations creating an AVRO schema